msoe-sisyphus-sd/msoe-sis-wiki/Project-Proposal.md

 #4 - The existing codebase has no tests, so we need to investigate a testing framework and integrate it (at some elementary level) with the existing codebase.

 ~~#5 - Determine how to work on LED's without being in-person and having a raspberry pi with NeoPixels to work on.~~ (determined impossible).

+#9 - Deploy code to the actual Raspberry Pi.